 Templates: GoodNotes vs Notability

 Both apps offer a great variety of templates.
 There is paper with squares, lines and dots.
 You can get music paper.
 You can get all sorts of planners.
 Notability allows you to get community-made templates and stickers right from the app.
-To acces Notability's own content, you must have Notability-pro and pay 15 dollars per year.
+To access Notability's own content, you must have Notability-pro and pay 15 dollars per year.
+GoodNotes offers in app purchases for more designs for notebooks or templates.

-Both Notability and GoodNotes have something called the “lasso function.”
+Both Notability and GoodNotes have something called the “lasso tool.”
 This means you can select any part of a note and drag, drop, copy, paste, delete or do whatever you want with it.

 It is a very useful tool in organizing your notes.
 It allows you to do things that are impossible on real paper.